×

 • Don’t panic or worry that you may have given poor answers to the questions they ask you — it’s more important that they know you’re listening to them.

-Talking about Death and Dying to Someone with Dementia
+Talking about death and dying to someone with dementia

+Dementia and end of life are closely linked.
 When talking about the subject of death with one who has dementia, whether in general or perhaps if you are breaking the news to them that they themselves are dying, it can be especially difficult.
 Not only do you have all of the usual difficulties discussed above to contend with, but you also have the limitations of the condition itself.

 You may find that you have to break bad news repeatedly if your loved one is not able to remember it.
 In cases where you are explaining to a loved one with dementia that someone they were close to has died, you may have to decide (on the basis of how close they were) whether it is worth breaking the news at all.